Replenio Help Center

 Getting Replenio onto your store takes a couple of clicks from the Shopify App Store:

-1. Go to the Shopify App Store and search for Replenio: Purchase Orders & Receiving.
+1. Open the Replenio listing on the Shopify App Store (or search for Replenio — Purchase Orders).

 2. Click Add app and approve the required permissions.